-The Business Partnership Agreement is a legally binding document that defines the business relationship between you and Hall and Woodhouse.
+The Business Partnership Agreement is a legally binding document that defines the business relationship between you and Hall & Woodhouse.
 The agreement will be produced following our formal offer of a pub to you and needs to be signed prior to you taking on the pub.
-Key features include:
+Key features of our standard agreement include:

 The Business Partnerships Agreement is protected by the Landlord and Tenant Act.
-In return ffor the use of our pub for your business we charge you rent.
+In return for the use of our pub for your business we charge you rent.
 This is an amount set for the term of the agreement and is agreed before you take on the pub.
 We will show you exactly how we have calculated the rent for your pub.
-The rent is not subject to a review and Is only adjustable annually in line with RPI (if RPI is negative then your rent will be lowered in line with RPI)
+The rent is not subject to a review and is only adjustable annually in line with RPI (if RPI is negative then your rent will be lowered in line with RPI).

 If you want to renew your agreement for a further three years the rent is linked to RPI only.
 This gives you the ability to plan for the future with certainty and means you are not penalised for your success.

 Taking on a pub with Hall & Woodhouse is a low-cost way to set up your own business but it does need some investment from you.
 As well as a returnable deposit of £7,500, you will also need to buy stock, glassware, crockery and cutlery.
 On top of this you will need to have some working capital to help you run your business.

 You will also need to purchase the pubs fixtures and fittings from the previous operator.
 Because we understand how important cash flow is to any new business, we have the ability to provide loans to new Business Partners for the purchase of fixtures and fittings.
 Please speak with a Business Development Partner during your interview for further information.